 The driver drops us off at the Rovinj bus station and we reach the old village on foot under the sweltering heat and arrive in our accommodation, a small studio in one of the most beautiful streets of the old town.

 We will spend 4 days in the area.
-Rovinj is located in Istria, a region located in North West Croatia, bordered by the Adriatic.
-Rovinj is also called "the little Croatian Venice", where Croatian is spoken but also Italian.
+Rovinj is located in Istria, a region located in North West Croatia, bordered by the Adriatic perched on a rocky hill.
+Rovinj is also called "the little Croatian Venice", where Croatian is spoken as Italian.

-We wander in the maze of small narrow cobbled streets, sometimes climbing, sometimes descending among the small colorful houses that give to the old town all its charm.
+We wander in the maze of small narrow cobbled streets, sometimes climbing, sometimes descending among the small colorful houses that give the old village all its charm.
 The port is also a nice place to walk in the evening, eat ice cream and possibly learn about the various boat trips.
-If you want to learn German, go there in summer, all barman will talk to you in german.

 We had heard about a village not far from Rovinj that also deserved a detour: Porec.
 We went there by bus on a Sunday.
 We were again able to walk and discover the streets of the old villages quite similar to those of Rovinj but way less crowded.
 There are still a lot of people but it's more breathable.
 In Porec, there is a magnificent Euphrasian Basilica, a UNESCO World Heritage Site.
 We could not visit it because it was closed when we arrived, but we could still enter the basilica, but not in the entire site.

 We also did a little beach during our stay in Rovinj, but beware: no sandy beach, here it is rather rock, pebbles, small pebbles.
 In busy times it is not always easy to find a place to put your towel and have a little calm.

 Next leg of our journey in Croatia: Pula where we will spend 2 days before taking the boat to the island of Mali losinj.